Central H-spaces and banded types: Examples and non-examples

 \section{Examples and non-examples}

-We show that the Eilenberg--Mac~Lane spaces \(\EM{G}{n}\) are central whenever \(G\) is abelian and \(n > 0\).
-In addition, we produce examples of products of Eilenberg--Mac~Lane spaces which are central and examples which are not central.
+We show that the Eilenberg--Mac~Lane spaces \(\EM{G}{n}\) are central whenever \(G\) is abelian and \(n > 0\), and we use our results to give a self-contained, independent construction of Eilenberg--Mac~Lane spaces.
+The base case \(\EM{G}{1}\) is discussed in \cref{ss:G-torsors} and the other cases in \cref{ss:EM-spaces}.
+In \cref{ss:products-EM-spaces}, we produce examples of products of Eilenberg--Mac~Lane spaces which are central and examples which are not central.
 At present, we do not know whether there exist central types which are not products of Eilenberg--Mac~Lane spaces.
-Along the way, we use our results to give a self-contained, independent construction of Eilenberg--Mac~Lane spaces.
-To this end, we begin by discussing the base case \(\EM{G}{1}\).
+In \cref{ss:stable-n-groups}, we show that any truncated, central type with just two non-zero homotopy groups, both of which are finitely presented, is a product of Eilenberg--Mac~Lane spaces.